Assessment in Education – Its Types & Purpose

 These assessments are relaxed and don’t add stress for students.
 You can incorporate simple methods like asking a few questions on a sticky note or having them complete a brief exit ticket.
 The objective is to use this real-time information to adjust your teaching on the spot, whether it involves individual students or the entire class.

-Just like the diagnostic assessment, formative assessment helps teachers find where students might be struggling and adjust how they teach to help them out.
-The best part is it comes with some perks:
+Just like the diagnostic assessment, formative assessment helps teachers find where students might be struggling and adjust their teaching methods to assist them.
+The benefits of formative assessment include:

 • You get feedback on your teaching right away.